Authorisation to present documents missing from the simplified customs declaration

 • If you are applying for retrospective presentation of a preferential document, the guarantee will be reserved for the share of unlevied customs debt.

-Simplified customs declaration on occasional basis (additional declaration type B or E)
+Simplified or supplementary customs declaration on occasional basis (additional declaration type B, E or X)

 • If you are lodging a simplified customs declaration, leave the section “Authorisations” blank.